jpalardy/vim-slime/assets/doc/targets/neovim.md

 ### Automatic Configuration

-Instead of then prompted process input detailed above, you can specify a lua function that will automatically configure slime with a job id:
+Instead of the prompted job id input method detailed above, you can specify a lua function that will automatically configure vim-slime with a job id:

 ```lua